|Nutritional Guidelines (per serving)|

 Pour in the Tsingtao beer and the soy sauce and let come to a boil.

 Add the shrimp back into the pan and pour in the cornstarch/water mixture.
-Stir to coat the shrimp and let cook for an additional 1-2 minutes until the shrimp is cooked through.
+Stir to coat the shrimp and let cook for an additional 1 to 2 minutes until the shrimp is cooked through.